 From my starting point at the village train station, I made for Lyme Park by way of the Gritstone Trail.
 Usually, I continue along the A6 before picking up another public footpath but it was too good to lose the chance of walking somewhere in midday sunshine that I only ever had seen under grey skies or in declining light.
 The track was largely quiet too, but that was not to last.

 Though Lyme Park was a busy place, there were deer to be seen and I dallied a while before I set about leaving humanity after me as I thought.
 The fine day made for a rather different outcome because it took until after Sponds Hill before I truly had my own wider stretch of surrounding space.
 Even so, I was reconciled to the fact and enjoyed what views lay about me.

-The quieter stretch after Brink Farm allow me to set my own pace and I stopped on a broken down stone wall for some lunch.
-By then, skies were filling with cloud all the while but that verified the wisdom of my starting from Disley.
+The quieter stretch after Brink Farm allowed me to set my own pace and I stopped on a broken down stone wall for some lunch.
+By then, the sky was filling with clouds all the while but that verified the wisdom of my starting from Disley.
 Various added markers highlighted my growing proximity to Bollington as much as encountering more folk again.